China's WeChat denies storing user chats

-HONG KONG (Reuters) - Tencent Holdings’ WeChat, China’s most popular messenger app, on Tuesday denied storing users’ chat histories, after a top businessman was quoted in media reports as saying he believed Tencent was monitoring everyone’s account.
+HONG KONG, Jan 2 (Reuters) - Tencent Holdings’ WeChat, China’s most popular messenger app, on Tuesday denied storing users’ chat histories, after a top businessman was quoted in media reports as saying he believed Tencent was monitoring everyone’s account.

 “WeChat does not store any users’ chat history.
 That is only stored in users’ mobiles, computers and other terminals,” WeChat said in a post on the social media platform.